zvlb/vector/rfcs/2020-12-08-5457-dynamic-sampling.md

 dynamic sampling capabilities, and a survey of the [Crates] ecosystem hasn't yielded any promising libraries.

+Within our own codebase, however, the [ARC] code likely has some bits that are either directly applicable or could serve as a good starting point.
+Intuitively at least, the two domains are highly analogous, as both involve not just windowed rate calculation but also things like sensitivity ratios and thresholds.

 ## Drawbacks

 On the development side, providing more robust dynamic sampling would be far less trivial than